Are You Too Hard on Yourself?

 Do You Have Trouble Showing Yourself the Same Grace and Understanding You Offer to Others?

-If you’re like most people, sometimes you can be your own worst enemy.
-Most of us are used to showing compassion to others, but often have trouble showing that same compassion to ourselves.
+Sometimes, you can be your own worst enemy.
+We are used to showing compassion to others but often have trouble showing that same compassion to ourselves.
 We say things to ourselves we would never say to a friend.
-This lack of compassion and negative self-talk can have a devastating effect on our lives.
-There is another way...
+This lack of compassion and negative self-talk has a devastating effect on our lives.